scaleoutsean/solidfire-wac-gateway-client/README.md

 # SolidFire WAC Gateway Client

-SolidFire WAC Gateway module for PowerShell (SolidFireWacGateway.psm1) lets you easily and securely achieve multi-tenancy in Microsoft Windows environments with SolidFire.
+SolidFire WAC Gateway Client is a module for PowerShell (SolidFireWacGateway.psm1) that lets you easily and securely achieve multi-tenancy in Microsoft Windows environments with SolidFire.

 It does that by using SolidFire WAC Gateway, which performs authorization and limits SolidFire APIs exposed to users.